1932 Florida gubernatorial election: Democratic primary

 During the Democratic primary, the campaign platforms for several candidates are known.
-David Sholtz would run on a campaign involving: increasing government services, giving back pay for teachers, making school terms 9 months log, free textbook for school students, creating a workers' compensation law, increasing bank regulation and providing more funding for public welfare.
+David Sholtz would run on a campaign involving: increasing government services, giving back pay for teachers, making school terms 9 months long, free textbook for school students, creating a workers' compensation law, increasing bank regulation and providing more funding for public welfare.
 Carl Maples would pitch himself as being someone who supported a localized self-government.
 Former governor Cary A. Hardee would emphasize his record when he was governor while running in the primaries.
 Another former governor, John W. Martin would emphasize that he led to many roads being paved in Florida and would promise that if elected for a second nonconsecutive term as governor he would give: "a dollar in his pocket and a smile on his face."

 Many political observers believed that former governors John W. Martin and Cary A. Hardee would face off against each other in a runoff race.